 - Develop Policies and Procedures for Prompt Identification and Isolation of Sick People, if Appropriate

-Prompt identification and isolation of potentially infectious individuals is a critical step in protecting workers, customers, visitors, and others at a worksite.
+Prompt recognition/isolation of potentially infectious individuals is a critical step in protecting workers, customers, visitors, and others at a worksite.
 Employers should inform and encourage employees to self-monitor for signs and symptoms of COVID-19 if they suspect possible exposure.

 - Develop, Implement, and Communicate about Workplace Flexibilities and Protections Actively encourage sick employees to stay home.
 Ensure that your sick leave policies are flexible and consistent with public health guidance and that employees are aware of these policies.
 Be sure to maintain flexible policies that permit employees to stay home to care for a sick family member.
 Employers should be mindful that more employees may need to stay at home to care for sick children or other ill family members than is usual.